A Better Ending

 About this listen

 On a summer evening in 1974, Jim Thomson arrived home from a baseball game to the news that his younger sister, Eileen, had taken her own life.
 To Jim, his parents, and his brother, Keith, the loss was unexpected and devastating.
 Only twenty-seven years old, Eileen had been living in California with her high school sweetheart, Vic, a cop, surrounded by a circle of close friends and working at a job she loved.
 It seemed unfathomable that she would kill herself, but as the family gathered in Pittsburgh to say goodbye, more details emerged that seemed to explain the tragedy: Eileen had confided in her parents that she had been suffering from depression, and her storybook marriage had been plagued by bitter fights, infidelity, and guilt.
-When Jim eventually sat down with his brother-in-law to talk about the final hours of Eileen’s life, Vic looked him in the eye and explained that he had stormed out of the room in the midst of a volatile argument.
+When Jim eventually sat down with his brother-in-law to talk about the final hours of Eileen’s life, Vic looked him in the eye and explained that he had stormed out of the room during a volatile argument.
 Moments later, a gunshot went off.
 Sensing no lies or evasion, Jim believed him.
 He recounted the story to the rest of the family, and they got on with their lives as best they could.

 Twenty-seven years later, with all of his family passed away, Eileen’s death began to nag at Jim.
 Now a writer, he wanted to fill in the blanks of her story and answer the questions that were plaguing him.
 What had the final months of Eileen’s life been like?
 Why had she not told him about her troubles?
 How had the infidelity in her marriage brought her and Vic to that fateful day, and who else had been a part of it?
 What other demons had she been battling?